 - Don’t be afraid to ask the photographer for a minute while to stop and gather your thoughts.
 Maybe take this as a chance to review the shots and ensure you’re getting the style you had in mind.

-Yay!
+Great work!
 You’re almost done.
 After shooting, it’s important to go over some final notes with your photographer.
-Just like you had to choose a shooting style, you now need to communicate how you’d like the photo to be edited.
+Just like you had to choose a shooting style, you now need to communicate how you’d like each of your pictures edited.
 Here are some things worth discussing:

-- How much photoshop?
+- How much photoshop is too much?
 Are there things you would like taken out?
 Some clients want everything to be gone (moles, scars, wrinkles, etc).
 This can give you a very polished but somewhat unnatural look, so again, refer to your original goal when making photoshop requests.

 - Take a good look at your selected photos and look for things you could live without.
-Don’t feel awkward asking or being asked about this; this is what we do and we want to make sure you love how your image looks.
+This is your shoot and time after all, ask for the results you want.

-- If you don’t want any alterations done, please let us know beforehand.
+- Please let us know before we start editing if you don’t want any alterations done.
 If we don’t know what you want, we’ll do our best to take out anything that isn’t flattering while leaving the rest.
 Acne, redness, or other blemishes might be there for your headshot tomorrow, but can be easily photoshopped out to show off your best self without changing the overall image or postponing the photoshoot.
-If you do want any major editing done, please keep in mind that it may cost extra.
+If there are major edits you’d like performed understand that it may cost extra.

-- As photographers, we spend more time editing than shooting.
+- As photographers, we spend more time behind the computer editing than we do actually taking photos.
 This is important to note when requesting a turn-around date to deliver your photos by.
 While some edits can be done on the same day, shoots with a large number of photos, or photos with significant edit requests, will take much more time to complete.

-Hopefully this guide will help you prepare for your big day in front of the camera and will make your experience a little more stress-free.
+Hopefully this info has been helpful to you and will make your next photoshoot go smoothly and stress-free.
 If you have any questions, feel free to comment below or email me at [email protected]

 Kelowna Commercial Photographer